Learn how to apply for University Centre Peterborough.

 If you are applying for a part-time course you can download a paper application form below.
 Please fill out and return to: University Centre Peterborough, Park Crescent Campus, Peterborough, PE1 4DZ or via email to admissions@ucp.ac.uk

-When we receive your application form, an acknowledgement letter is issued, and applications are reviewed by the appropriate member of staff in Admissions.
-You may be invited to an interview or assessment centre or requested to submit a portfolio of work or samples of writing depending on the course you have applied for.
+Applications are reviewed by the appropriate member of staff in Admissions.
+You may be invited to an interview or audition or assessment centre or requested to submit a portfolio of work or samples of writing depending on the course you have applied for.

 We publish the specific entry requirements for each course in the prospectus and on each course page on the website and the means by which the eligibility of each applicant is assessed.
 These entry requirements include the educational qualifications (including minimum grades to be achieved) as well as required knowledge and skills for admission.